-Catching Shadows: Tintype Images And Recorded Voices of Native Americans Living on Maryland's Eastern Shore.
+Catching shadows: Tintype Images of little known Native Americans now living on Maryland's Eastern Shore.

 These images were made with the Wet Plate Collodion process as first described by Frederick Scott Archer in 1861.
 I used a wooden reproduction camera and a brass 1864 Petzval Portrait lens.

 All the images were made over the period 2008-2012.

 These Native Americans have pursued fairly obscure lives on a quite isolated Maryland penninsula.
 Because they were classified by the settlers as "colored" or "unknown", their original names and histories cannot be traced.
 For this reason they are not officially recognized by the Federal Government or by the State of Maryland.
 They are, however, acknowledged by the Maryland Bureau of Indian Affairs.